hhramberg/go-vslc/README.md

 end
 ```

-More on VSl type compatibility and assignment in [types.md](types.md).
+More on VSL type compatibility and assignment in [types.md](types.md).

 ## Go features